Bill Lugar, Owner/Lead Inspector

 GET TO KNOW US!

-Although I did have fun climbing the ladders and being on top of the world (at that age the roof was the top of the world), the work part was not fun at the time.
+When Bill was a teenager he did have fun climbing the ladders and being on top of the world (at that age the roof was the top of the world), the work part was not fun at the time.
 However, my work ethic was being formed.
 I did not like this thing called work, but as I look back, I appreciate my dad for showing me how to have a work ethic that has shaped my life today (and yes, I tell dad this each year).

 I started my professional career wearing tools on my waist in the Roofing and Waterproofing industry (with over 10 years of back breaking Roofing/Decking/Waterproofing hands-on experience in the fair weather months and leak detection/repair in the wet/rain months).
 I decided that I wasn’t getting any younger (even though I was young) and with only one unforeseen fall behind me, that I decided to switch construction trades.